buildout/buildout/z3c.recipe.scripts_/src/z3c/recipe/scripts/README.txt

-A typical reason to include site-packages is that it is easier to install one or more dependencies in your Python than it is with buildbot.
+A typical reason to include site-packages is that it is easier to install one or more dependencies in your Python than it is with buildout.
 Some packages, such as lxml or Python PostgreSQL integration, have dependencies that can be much easier to build and/or install using other mechanisms, such as your operating system's package manager.
 By installing some core packages into your Python's site-packages, this can